IBM/cloud-native-starter/reactive/documentation/LoadTests.md

 * The REST endpoints of the articles and the web-api service have been implemented with Vert.x, CompletionStage and CompletableFuture asynchronously
 * The web-api service invokes the articles service via MicroProfile Client asynchronously
 * The articles service reads ten articles asynchronously from Postgres via Vert.x Axle
-* Aftert this, the web-api service invokes five times in parallel the authors service with the asynchronous Vertx Axle Web Client
+* After this, the web-api service invokes five times in parallel the authors service with the asynchronous Vertx Axle Web Client
 * The results are merged and sent back to the API client

 JMeter is used to generate load.
 In both cases 100 threads (users) invoke 300 times the 'articles' endpoint of the web-api service (30.000 requests in total).